galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 ## Partition Occurrence Data

-Partitioning data allows to divide a data set into subset, then make a model on each of all the groups and test it on the other
+Partitioning data allows to divide a data set into subset, then make a model on each of all the groups but one and test it on the last one (assuming that all the groups are independent.
+You'll have two options:

-* `Non-spatial Partition`,is a type of partition used when sure that no  biais existe from space, time or sampling
+* `Non-spatial Partition`,is a type of partition used when sure that no biais due to space, time or sampling methode
+>    > 1. `Jakknife (k=n)` consider that each occurrence in the dataset is equal to a bin.
+This is usually used when you have a dataset with no known biais.
+>    > 2. `Random k-fold` partition de data randomly in a nuber of bin set by the user with the option `Number of Folds`

+* `Spatial Partition`, when there could be biais due to time, space or sampling methode
->    > 1.
+>    > 1.`Block (k=4)`
 >    > 2.
-* `Spatial Partition`, when there could be biais due to time, space or sampling methode
+>    > 3.

 ## Build and Evaluate Niche Model